Silicon Photonics: Next Revolution for 400G Data Center

 Functional passive optical elements including AWGs, optical filters, couplers, and splitters

-Transceiver products including embedded optical modules, transmitters/receivers, and active optical cables (AOCs)
+400G transceiver products including embedded 400G optical modules, 400G DAC Breakout cables, transmitters/receivers, active optical cables (AOCs), as well as 400G DACs.

-Yole predicts that the silicon optical module market will grow from approximately US$455 million in 2018 to around US$4 billion in 2024 at a CAGR of 44.5%.
+Yole predicted that the silicon optical module market would grow from approximately US$455 million in 2018 to around US$4 billion in 2024 at a CAGR of 44.5%.
 According to Lightcounting, the overall data communication high-speed optical module market will reach US$6.5 billion by 2024, and silicon optical modules will account for 60% (3.3% in 20 years).

 Intel, as one of the leading Silicon photonics companies, has a 60% market share in silicon photonic transceivers for datacom.
 Indeed, Intel has already shipped more than 3 million units of its 100G pluggable transceivers in just a few short years, and is continuing to expand its Silicon Photonics' product offerings.
 And Cisco acquired Accacia for US$2.6 billion and Luxtera for US$660 million.
 Other companies like Inphi and NeoPhotonics are proposing silicon photonic transceivers with strong technologies.